 You might have heard all the symptoms of being an Empath; finding public places overwhelming, confusing others emotions with your own and absorbing them like an “emotional sponge“, finding films/images of violence or cruelty unbearable, feeling other people’s physical pains, being a great listener, suffering from fatigue, needing solitude to recharge and even experiencing the emotions of loved ones who are far away.
 But most articles fail to answer why this occurs.

-And more intriguingly, Empaths account for about 5% of the population, yet are much more predominant within people who identify with being Old Souls or Highly Sensitive People.
+And more intriguingly, Empaths account for about 5% of the population, yet are much more predominant within people who identify with being Old Souls or as a Highly Sensitive Person.
 How can this be explained?

 Understanding Energy Bubbles

 Until a few years ago, I had never heard of the word “Empath “.

 Growing up, I noticed a strange shift within me whenever I was around other people.
 I’m naturally very calm and centered, but in the presence of other people, I can empathize with the emotions they are feeling almost immediately.

 When I was younger I told this to my Shaman mentor, Don Angel, who explained to me that this was something very useful to possess and had been known for centuries by the Incans.
 In the Incan way of viewing the world, we believe in a concept known as “Kawsay Pacha“, living energy.
 To us the world of nature is alive and responsive, and the cosmos is a vibrating field of pure energy frequencies.